 In my last blog post I talked about strategies for increasing kid’s interest in veggies.
 One of my best tips is to increase their exposure.
-This can be done in many ways and was the inspiration for my new cookbookSuper Foods for Super Kids Cookbook.
-If you follow me on Instagram you saw Clay making this delicious cookie recipes from my cookbook.
-This recipe is great for exposing kids to zucchini in a whole new way by adding it to a baked good!
+This can be done in many ways including getting your kids involved in making recipes of all kinds.
+This Zucchini Chocolate Chip cookie recipe is great for exposing kids to zucchini in a whole new way by adding it to a baked good!
 And really, anything with chocolate has to be delish, right?!
 You can find the recipe below and you can watch my son Clay make it with me by clicking thought to my IGTV here.

 Yield: 20 cookies

 1 medium zucchini

 2 cups rolled oats

 1 tsp ground cinnamon

 1/2 Tbsp baking powder